2018 KNIK 100/200 RACE RULES

 Intentionally removing race trail markings or trail marking stakes for any reason is prohibited.

 No outside assistance other than for a declared emergency will be permitted.
 A musher may receive outside assistance in cases of an uncontrolled or lost team; this includes the use of motorized vehicles.

-Outside team support will be allowed only at Eagle Quest Lodge checkpoint for Knik 100 teams and for Iditarod/Yukon Quest rookie 200 teams.
+Outside team support will be allowed only at Deshka Landing/Eagle Quest check point for Knik 100 teams and for Iditarod/Yukon Quest rookie 200 teams.
 Though the use of a racer’s personal support team is permitted, the racer’s dog truck will not be allowed into the team staging area.
 Support can include watering/feeding, foot care, the changing of race harnesses, and bootying.

 Pacing in any form via outside assistance is prohibited.

 The use of two-way communication devices is now allowed.

 A musher may carry a personal emergency satellite emergency locator beacon or SPOT emergency satellite device but if it is turned on or accidentally activated, it will result in a mandatory self-withdrawal from the race.
 (This rule does not include the mandatory carrying and required use of the Knik 100/200 race’s supplied SPOT tracking device.)